 Auschwitz is about an hour outside of Krakow so give yourself a good amount of time to get there and back while having time to walk around.
 It's mostly a day trip, especially because you'll likely be exhausted afterwards from how heavy the experience is emotionally.
 Here are some tips on touring Auschwitz.

-Why would you visit a mall while in Krakow?
-Because you haven't visited a mall like this!
+Visiting a mall might not be high on your list of things to do in Poland, but you probably haven't visited a mall like this.
 With TONS of shops you can find top European stores and see what the latest European fashion is.
 They even have their own app you can download so you can navigate and find stores easily.
 With over 250 shops you'll need it.
-There's a grocery store too- in case you need to grab some food!
+There's a grocery store too- in case you need to grab some food while you shop around.

 The Cloth Hall is at the center of Old Town and is hard to miss.
 It's one of the best places to stock up on souvenirs.
-The building is full of little stalls which have different vendors selling.
-Take time and walk through all of them, and be warned it can get pretty busy in there!
+The building is full of little stalls which have different vendors selling things from purses, magnets, perfume, scarves and more.
+Take time and walk through all of them, and be warned it can get pretty busy in there.
+It's also a bit pricey at some stalls, so be sure to shop around.

 Festivals In Old Town

 Old Town is quite the place to be.
 Make a point to walk through and see what is going on in the center of town when you visit Krakow.
 There are often festivals there with vendors, music and more.
-Check out the list of festivals here because you wouldn't want to miss out on the International Soup Festival!
+Check out the list of festivals here because you wouldn't want to miss out on the International Soup Festival or other gems.
+Especially if you'll be spending an entire semester here volunteering, this list of festivals will keep you bus.

-Often referred to as "the best ice cream in Krakow"!
-Why would you want to miss out on the best?!
-The scoops are big and the flavors divine.
-The sweet and salty Salted Caramel, rich Dark Chocolate are classics and the waffles with Peanut Butter, or Mint Lemonade will be a one of a kind taste.
+Often referred to as "the best ice cream in Krakow", you know you'll be visiting here at least once (probably twice ... every day).
+Why would you want to miss out on the best?
+Salted Caramel and rich Dark Chocolate are classics and the waffles with Peanut Butter, or Mint Lemonade are tantalizing.
+Good luck resisting this place, especially after seeing the pictures on their website.

 Address: Pl.
 Wszystkich Świętych 5

-Okay, I want one of these SO bad right now.
-These are made with a sweet dough which rises and is made into strips.
+Chimney Cakes are made with a sweet dough which rises and is made into strips.
 The strips are wrapped around a circular tube and then roasted on charcoal coals.
-The dough is coated with melted butter and when cooked over the charcoal the outside has a nice crispy buttery layer.
-To make them even better they are topped with various things like cinnamon, chocolate, whip cream and more.
-Dying....
+Once partly cooked, the dough is coated with melted butter and when cooked over the charcoal the outside has a nice crispy buttery layer.
+To make them even better they are topped with various things like cinnamon and often filled with chocolate, whipped cream or ice cream.
+I want one right now.

 You can find these throughout Krakow but you need to check out the Chimney Cake Bakery.
-A super small shop but the best cakes around.
+A super small shop but the best cakes around — filled with chocolate and ice cream, then topped with fruit, cookies, brownies and more.
+Yes.
+Yes.
+Yes.

 Oskar Schindler, a member of the Nazi Party owned a factory which made enamelware.
 He is known for saving the lives of over 1,200 Jews during the holocaust.
 Here you can learn more about Schindler and the good deeds he did.
 You will learn a lot about the holocaust in this well put together museum.